+The Petitioner shall provide sewer, water, and electricity lines to the public splash park at its own cost.

 The Petitioner shall submit final design plans for review and approval by the City’s Department of Parks and Recreation prior to the Petitioner’s first application for a building permit (other than a demolition permit or renovation permit for 156 Oak Street).
-Said final design plans shall be consistent with the approved conceptual design plan sheet XXXX and must include a minimum of ten (10) water features and seating elements.
+Final design plans must include a minimum of ten (10) water features and seating elements.
+Prior to submission of final design plans for review and approval, the Petitioner shall periodically meet with, update, and solicit input and feedback from the City of Newton during the feasibility, schematic, design, design development, and construct document phases.
 The Petitioner shall not spend more than $120,000.00 on the design of the splash park, which amount shall be applied against the $1,000,000.00 contribution of the Petitioner.

 The Petitioner shall perform the construction of the splash park in accordance with the approved final design plans.
 The Petitioner shall be responsible for any cost overruns in constructing the splash park as approved, which may require the Petitioner to pay more than the $1,000,000.00 contribution required by this condition.
 The City shall pay the costs of any change orders it requests after approval of the plans.
 The Petitioner shall assign to the City any warranties or guaranties of construction or of equipment installed in the splash park.

 The Petitioner shall license the Splash Park Area to the City for $1.00, subject to a license agreement mutually agreed upon by Petitioner and the City.
-The license agreement shall provide the following terms: the City shall operate the splash park, maintain the license area and all splash park facilities in good and safe condition, bear responsibility and pay for all operating, water, sewer and utility costs, future improvements, and user safety, provided however that the City shall not be required to provide insurance coverage or an indemnification agreement.
+The license agreement shall provide the following terms: the City shall operate the splash park, maintain the license area and all splash park facilities in good and safe condition, bear responsibility and pay for all operating, water, sewer and utility costs, future improvements, and user safety, provided however that the City shall not be required to provide insurance coverage or an indemnification agreement and the Petitioner shall have the benefit of M.G.L. c.
+21, § 17C as to its liability.

-Construction of the splash park shall be completed, the license agreement shall be executed, and custody and control of the splash park shall be turned over to City prior to the issuance of the first residential unit occupancy permit (temporary or final) in the Project.
+Construction of the splash park shall be completed, the license agreement shall be executed, and custody and control of the splash park shall be turned over to City prior to the issuance of the first residential unit occupancy permit (temporary or final) in the Project, provided that the Commissioner of Inspectional Services may determine that delivery should be deferred to a later date due to the construction and safety conditions on the Site.

-All open spaces shown in the Project Master Plans shall be open to the public, at no cost to the City, from at least dawn to dusk every day.
+All open spaces shown in the Project Master Plans shall be open to the public, at no cost to the public or the City, from at least dawn to dusk every day.
 The Petitioner’s obligation to maintain the open spaces and to allow public access as required by this condition shall continue for so long as the Project authorized by this Special Permit/Site Plan Approval or any amendment thereto is in effect.

-The construction of the Village Green and Mill Park open spaces, as shown and labeled on the Plan Sheet XXX, shall be substantially completed and fit for occupancy before the issuance of the occupancy permit (temporary or final) for the 400th residential unit.
+The construction of the Village Green and Mill Park open spaces, as shown and labeled on the Plan Sheet L1.2, shall be substantially completed and fit for use before the issuance of the occupancy permit (temporary or final) for the 400th residential unit.
 The construction of all remaining open spaces shall be completed before the issuance of an occupancy permit (temporary or final) for the first unit in the final residential building.

 All open spaces must be accessible to persons with disabilities.

+The Petitioner shall provide appropriate/adequate lighting of the open spaces and shall provide electricity lines/connections to the Village Green and Mill Park.